Reggae: Emergence in Jamaica

 The Wailers, a band started by Bob Marley, Peter Tosh and Bunny Wailer in 1963, is perhaps the most recognized band that made the transition through all three stages of early Jamaican popular music: ska, rocksteady and reggae.
 Over a dozen Wailers songs are based on or use a line from Jamaican mento songs.
 Other significant ska artists who made the leap to reggae include Prince Buster, Desmond Dekker, Ken Boothe, and Millie Small, best known for her 1964 blue-beat/ska cover version of "My Boy Lollipop" which was a smash hit internationally.

 Notable Jamaican producers influential in the development of ska into rocksteady and reggae include: Coxsone Dodd, Lee "Scratch" Perry, Leslie Kong, Duke Reid, Joe Gibbs and King Tubby.
+Reggae's early growth in the United Kingdom was initially driven by the country's Jamaican immigrant community, with records distributed through small import businesses and specialist shops before the music achieved mainstream commercial success.
 Chris Blackwell, who founded Island Records in Jamaica in 1960, relocated to England in 1962, where he continued to promote Jamaican music.
 He formed a partnership with Lee Gopthal's Trojan Records in 1968, which released reggae in the UK until bought by Saga records in 1974.

+Many reggae recordings released in Britain during the late 1960s and early 1970s were remixed, remastered, or overdubbed with additional orchestration by British licensees in an effort to make them more commercially accessible to mainstream pop audiences.
+According to Lloyd Bradley, Jamaican artists often commented that their British releases sounded substantially different from the original Jamaican recordings.